 Children who live in homes where they experience neglect, physical, psychological, or sexual abuse, the trauma can be can be amplified.
 For these children, hurtful scenarios, instead of being a one off thing, are something they encounter repeatedly.
 These experiences can create deep wounds within the child.
 Moments of unresolved distress can lead to serious, long termed effects that can plague them well into adulthood.

 Parental abandonment, rejection or strait on abuse often leaves a child believing that they are only lovable if they are doing what is desired of them.
 These children quickly discover that life is easier if they hide their emotions.
 They learn early on how to push down their feelings of anger or sadness.
-They may endeavor to forget their inner pain in order to survive.
+To survive, they may endeavor to forget their inner pain.
 They shut down, stifle or even kill their authentic selves.
 They do this to avoid being hurt, abandoned or rejected as they portray to the world that they are strong and unaffected.

 These wounds deepen throughout childhood and can continue to intensify well into his or her pubescent years.
 Negative encounters can cause the child to make choices and internalized decisions of how they should be in order to be seen as being normal by their peers.

 Trauma & The Inner World Of The Wounded Child

 The early life choices a child makes form scripts which the child internalizes about how their life should be.
 Scripts are like little computer programs that subtly direct how a person acts and interacts with others.
 These scripts eventually create barriers that block individuals from accessing their true inner nature, all in an effort to protect them from being hurt.
 Sadly, these same walls can trap the growing child inside a self-imposed prison, inhibiting their ability to experience their true needs, their true wants and their true desires.
 They can become disconnected from themselves and all that they encounter.